mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 Fajro looked him up and down.
 "Tinpo, you make a fine guard.
 Your mother would be proud."

 "Thank you.
-Uncle," said Tinpu.
+Uncle," said Tinpo.
 He lowered his eyes.

 "How long have you been posted here?
 I haven't heard from you in nearly a hundred days."